 My recent six-night sail on European Waterways L’Art de Vivre was a veritable study in cheese.
 Cheese boards were folded into every meal—yes, even breakfast!—and the same cheese was never served twice.
 Cheese was also a reoccurring ingredient in starters to every meal, such as—on one night—a dollop of burrata perched on top of Textures of Beetroot, a unique creation from Chef Jamie.

-When cocktails were handed to us upon return from a day off barge, the paired canapes often included cheese, too, such as skewers with balls, cherry tomatoes, and basil leaves.
+When cocktails were handed to us upon return from a day off barge, the paired canapes often included cheese, too, such as skewers with mozzarella balls, cherry tomatoes, and basil leaves.
 In fact, our first dinner’s starter of Chabichou du Poitou goat cheese bon-bons, served with fresh figs and fig jam was my favorite.
 Is Chabibou du Poituou the best cheese in France?
 It might just be.

 1. Climb Aboard a Barge